WooCommerce 101 – A Guide For Beginners

 The jetpack provides a variety of functions like security for the store, store stats, store monitoring, and promotions.

-However, if you don’t feel to indulge in it, you can skip it.
+However, if you don’t feel like indulging in it, you can skip it.

 Step 6 – You’re good and all set to sell products online!